For many of us, the first question that comes to mind when we discover we’re pregnant is “can we afford it?”

-Use the time before baby arrives to get ready for a change in finances – you could try out living completely on one income if you’re a two-income couple.
+Use the time before baby arrives to get ready for a change in the way you manage your money – you could try out living completely on one income if you’re a two-income couple.

-Use the other income to pay down debt or build a savings stash to tide you over in the early days of being a stay at home mum.
+Use the other income to pay down debt, test out a new family budget or build a savings stash to tide you over in the early days of being a stay at home mum.

 Prepay your bills in advance